robfairh/moltres/problems/mhtgr350/README.md

 * advec5-t.i:
 	- pseudo-1D
+	- GeneratedMesh
 	- q'' on one of the walls
 	- Uses DG kernels
 	- Transient problem

 * advec5-ss.i:
 	- pseudo-1D
+	- GeneratedMesh
 	- q'' on one of the walls
 	- Uses DG kernels
 	- Steady-state problem

 * advec6-t.i:
+	- pseudo-1D
-	- pseudo-1D: uses GeneratedMesh
+	- 2D-coolant.msh
 	- q'' on one of the walls
 	- Uses DG kernels
 	- Transient problem
-	- values of the PMR600 (or almost)

-* advec6-t.i:
-	- pseudo-1D: uses mesh file
-	- q'' on one of the walls
-	- Uses DG kernels
-	- Transient problem
-	- values of the PMR600 (or almost)
+	- values of the PMR600